 The children are taught online safety throughout each year of KS2.
 They will know how to keep themselves safe online and what to do if they come across something that makes them uncomfortable.
-KS2 are taught the difference between being a bystander and an upstander and the importance of reporting something they experience happening to themselves or another person, as in accordance with our Anti Bullying Policy and our Online Safety Policy.
+KS2 are taught the difference between being a bystander and an upstander and the importance of reporting something they experience happening to themselves or another person, as in accordance with our Anti Bullying Policy, Behaviour Policy which includes Child on Child Abuse and our Online Safety Policy.

 Upper KS2 are taught the importance of media balance and appreciate that as they get older, they are more responsible for their online presence, digital footprint and how often they access a variety of forms of media.

 Children will use digital and technological vocabulary accurately, alongside a progression in their technical skills.
 They will be confident at using a range of hardware and software and children’s outcomes will be high-quality and purposeful.
 Children will see the digital world as part of their world, extending beyond school, and understand that they have choices to make.
 They will be confident and respectful digital citizens going on to lead happy and healthy digital lives.